pdgilbert/eg_stm_hal/README.md

 In the table cells:
 green check marks and red X marks indicate that the CI of the example builds or fails.
 `runs` is an indication that a manual test on actual hardware has been done and it works correctly or as noted, and `no` means the manual test fails badly as noted.

+As of June 2021 the Travis.org CI has stopped.
+The Github Workflow testing is working but the generation of the table below has not been migrated from Travis.
+It is relatively accurate (as of June 2021) but for recent results see the [Github workflow CI.](https://github.com/pdgilbert/eg_stm_hal/actions)

 The CI testing is automatic and corresponds to the most recent example code, and using recent git versions of crates.
-Note however, if the build fails before checking examples, the old status marks will be left in place and they may not indicate the proper status.
-This can happen, for example, because a repository has disappeared or because of a lock conflict between parallel parts of the build.
-To check for that it is necessary to consult the [Travis CI](https://travis-ci.org/pdgilbert/eg_stm_hal).
 The manual tests are not automatic, and less current.
-When I remember to record it,
-clicking on `runs` will go to the code repository history for the commit when a manual test was done.
+When I remember to record it, clicking on `runs` will go to the code repository history for the commit when a manual test was done.
 In addition to the example code at the time, the `Cargo.lock` file in the board directories gives an indication of the versions of dependencies.